recommenders-team/recommenders/CONTRIBUTING.md

 #### You aren’t going to need it (YAGNI)

-We should only implement functionalities when we need them and not when we foresee we might need them.
+[YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle states that we should only implement functionalities when we need them and not when we foresee we might need them.

 *Examples:*

-* Question: should we start developing now computer vision capabilities for when our boss buys us the [SpotMini robot](https://www.youtube.com/watch?v=kHBcVlqpvZ8)?
+* Question: should we start developing now computer vision capabilities for the Recommenders project?
-* Answer: No, SpotMini is not for sale yet and we still need to convince our boss to buy it.

-### Practices related to project management
+* Answer: No, we will wait until we see a demand of these capabilities.

 #### Minimum Viable Product (MVP)